RedHatQE/polarizer/README.md

 ## Why a new version?

-While polarize got the job done, it was just too complex and wieldy.
-Also, it was very tightly married to the java platform which has hindered its adoption.
-When the Message Bus was changed to use the new Unified Message Bus, this also added some difficulties due to it requiring TLS certificates and that there was not a plugin to listen for the TestCase imports response messages.
-So I looked at several things to see what I could do to make things easier:
+While polarize got the job done, it had a lot of disadvantages:

+- It was just too complex and wieldy, especially the parser to edit the config.xml file
+- It was very tightly married to the java platform which has hindered its adoption
+- For clojure, its testcases had to be generated at runtime anyway
+- The new Unified Message Bus added some difficulties due to it requiring TLS certificates
+  - There was not a plugin like redhat-ci-plugin to send/listen for the TestCase imports

+So, now polarizer runs as a web service, meaning that it's functionality is done at runtime now.
+This will allow non Java teams to be able to user polarizer, once a few other things are in place (such as python decorators which are the functional equivalent of the Java annotations, and an import load hook to find the decorations).
+Also, as long as a team has a similar mapping file, they can now generate a Polarion-compliant Xunit xml file.
+The advantages are many:

-- polarizer will run as a web service instead of as a standalone project running at compile time
+- polarizer will run as a web service
-  - Currently targeting REST, but also looking at websockets and GraphQL
+  - Clients just need to make REST calls (but also looking at websockets and GraphQL)
   - Allows non-Java teams to be able to use it
+  - The bash scripts in the Build Steps of the jobs have been drastically simplified
 - Simple API
   - Create Mapping: given a jar file and a mapping file, return a new mapping file
   - TestCase Import: given a TestCase XML file and map file, make request to Polarion returning a new mapping file